TunahanApaydin/Diabetes-Prediction/diabetes_prediction/README.md

 All parameters and paths used for model training and inference are read from the ```diabetes_prediction_config.ini``` config file with the code ```model_config_loader.py```.

 ### Model Training
-Now we have the model and the dataset but for a good model, it is important that the data set is balanced.
+Now we have the model and the dataset but for a good model, it is important that the dataset is balanced.
 ![class_counts](https://github.com/TunahanApaydin/Pytorch-Examples/assets/79514917/1dbf0a54-dae9-4f6f-81dc-402622cb6784)

 As you can see, the data set is imbalanced.
 The 'class weight balancer' operation can be applied for training unbalanced data sets.
 The following formula can be used to achieve this: